 A simple way to calculate the loan-to-value ratio is:

 75% LTV Commercial Mortgage

-A lower LTV will result in more competitive commercial loan terms and rates, whereas a high LTV will result in higher risk, and therefore less advantageous loan terms for the borrower.
+A lower LTV results in more competitive commercial loan terms and rates, whereas a high LTV results in higher risk, and therefore less advantageous loan terms for the borrower.